Exeter-Diabetes/CPRD-Codelists/ICD10/Readme.txt

 For 'exeter_icd10_genital_infection_nonspec' Andy suggested to include code B37 = Candididias where there's no decimal point However B37 hasn't been included here as it would pick up other codes e.g. B37.1, and there are no instances of just B37 in our data

+For stroke codelists, overall 'stroke' codelist doesn't include all the codes in the separate 'ischaemic' and 'haemorrhagic' stroke codelists